 And while you're at it, consider using SaltyRTC for seriously secure signalling to protect your WebRTC peer-to-peer connection.

 Update - Thu, 30 Jul 2017

 There's a standalone WebRTC data channel implementation called RAWRTC written by me in C that you can use to send and receive messages of arbitrary size.
 Browser interoperation works great as well.
-With the imminent changes to Firefox, which I will describe in an upcoming blog post, it's possible to send large application messages from and to the Firefox browser as well.
+With the changes to Firefox 57 it's possible to send large application messages from and to the Firefox browser as well.